iKepus/viewermetrics/PRIVACY_POLICY.md

 ## Data Collection and Use

 ### Authentication Information
-- **What We Collect**: The extension captures Twitch authentication tokens and OAuth headers from your browser's requests to Twitch's API.
+- **What We Collect**: The extension does not capture or store any authentication tokens or OAuth headers.
-- **How It's Used**: These tokens are used solely to authenticate API requests to Twitch on your behalf to retrieve viewer lists and user information.
+- **How It's Used**: The extension uses a public client ID to make API requests to Twitch.
+No user authentication is required or captured.
-- **Storage**: Authentication tokens are stored temporarily in your browser's session storage and are never transmitted to any third-party servers.
+- **Storage**: No authentication data is stored.

 ### Viewer Tracking Data
 - **What We Collect**: When you actively track a channel, the extension collects and stores: